Seeds of Clarity

 The bursts of energy and the crashes that follow.

-The way I can care so deeply one day and feel empty the next.
+The way I can care so deeply one day

 It’s not weakness or failure.

-It’s just a different kind of wiring, one that burns bright and fades fast.
+It’s just a different kind of wiring,

 For the first time, I don’t feel broken.